ntiwari78/mgmt/ThinkingAboutThinking/ThinkAgain/InductiveThinking.md

 - **This positive necessary condition test does not pretend to be valid and is defeasible by future data, so it is inductive rather than deductive.**

+### What is a complex condition and how does it differ from a simple condition?

+- A complex condition is a combination of two or more candidates, features, or conditions.
+It can be formed through negation (not having something), disjunction (having either one thing or another), or conjunction (having a combination of two or more things).

+- On the other hand, a simple condition, also known as an atomic condition, refers to a single candidate, feature, or condition.
+It is not a combination or a result of any logical operation.

+- The main difference between complex and simple conditions lies in their composition.
+Complex conditions involve multiple elements, while simple conditions consist of a single element.
+Understanding complex conditions is important because they allow us to analyze the relationships and interactions between different candidates or features.